kamillamee/ParkVision_00015829_/README.md

 - API docs: `http://localhost:8000/docs`

 The database, tables, and seed data are initialized automatically on first run.

-  3. Run the AI module (optional — enables live occupancy)
+Vision workers are started **inside** the FastAPI process for every `is_live` lot, so you don't need to run a second process unless you want a standalone debug window.

-In a separate terminal:
+  3. Run the AI module in a separate process (optional)

  bash
 pip install -r requirements-ai.txt